Steven17D/Lego3/developer_guide.md

 The current project works with a Docker environment since we have no setup to model it.

-To install Docker correctly, just follow [this link](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
+To install Docker correctly, just follow [this link](https://docs.docker.com/install/linux/docker-ce/ubuntu/), and after if, install `docker-compose` from [here](https://docs.docker.com/compose/install/).

 #### Repository